 Deadly Blessing has separated critics but I enjoyed it.
 It’s not action-packed by any means but it’s an interesting film that ends with a clever little twist followed by a fucking ridiculous second one.

-Arrow Video is releasing Deadly Blessing on DVD in the UK on 14 November.
+Arrow Video released Deadly Blessing in a dual format Blu-ray and DVD pack in the UK a couple of years ago.
 It’s got an interesting 15-minute chat with the screenwriter and a half-hour interview with actor Michael Berryman who discusses the Wes Craven films he’s starred in and then goes on to completely slate the Hills Have Eyes remakes.
 And, of course, the film itself now has that bizarre twist ending reinstated.
-You can pre-order it from Amazon for £8.99 by clicking here.